-For more than a decade, the Black Cultural Center's 18,500-square foot building has captured the vigor of African-American culture and the spirit of traditional African architecture.
-The building's organization, which opened in June 1999, can be compared to a traditional African extended family village.
+Our 18,500 square foot building at the Black Cultural Center has captured the vigor of African-American culture and the spirit of traditional African architecture.
+The building's layout can be compared to a traditional African extended family village.
 There is a powerful mix of round and rectangular houses throughout Africa, and one can find similar round and rectangular shapes in the BCC.
 Decorations, patterns and the use of color, an inherent part of African expression, are found on and in the building.

 Many of the building's designs can be found in wood, basketry, textiles, wall mats and even tattoos in Africa.
 The BCC relates to other buildings on the Purdue campus through the scale of its various elements and the use of material on the building.